joaogabriel01/walletun/transaction/propose.md

         * Send the request to the Wallet Service using gRPC.
         * Update the status to "Finished" after the process is complete.

+Nats by default does not stream, so it kind of loses the message if there is no one listening and available.
+So it's worth checkong out how nats stream works.